lucasdbr05/AES-Advanced_Encryption_Standard/README.md

 1. **S-AES**:
    - Encryption and decryption using the S-AES algorithm.
-   - Support for key and data input in hexadecimal format.

 2. **ECB Mode with S-AES**:
    - Encryption and decryption of text blocks in ECB mode using S-AES.